loscrossos/crossos_pynst/doc/tutorial_comfy.md

 By using the file above the venv will be fully rebuilt.

-## Add started Dekstop Icons to your existing installation
+## Add starter Dekstop Icons to your existing installation

 With a minimal file you can simply add desktop icons to your existing installation to just have a nice clickable starter.

 add start icons: adds clickable start icons on your desktop for any configuration you want!
 One for ComfyCPU one for ComfyGPU, one for ComfyGPU with Sageattention or one for each installation of comfy on your PC

+### Safely install a full ComfyUI workflow (models and plugins included)

+TODO

 Safely and securely install any workflow (including models and plugins): have your favorite workflow installed and all models automatically downloaded to the right place!
 Pynst takes care that its fully fail safe!
 You can not do anything wrong!

--SensoInstall mode: this mode will not update code or remove anything.
-It only intalls plugins and files in the safest and most conservative way possible (special case.
-You do want latest code!).
+### Update your portable ComfyUI to the latest bleeding edge version

+TODO

 -You have a “comfyUI portable” installation that is out of date?
 Easily and safely convert it to a bleeding edge manual installation with the latest code and all accelerators!
 Enable it to work on linux and mac!

-REPAIR:

-Safely repair your existing comfy install!
-Keep all your data!
--repair a broken venv
--rebuild a venv
+### Convert your embedded installation to a manual installation

+TODO

+### Install multiple venvs to a single ComfyUI installation

--install as many venvs as you want in parallel for one single Comfy installation and have separate starter icons on your desktop!
+install as many venvs as you want in parallel for one single Comfy installation and have separate starter icons on your desktop!
 -one with sageattention (SA)
 -one without SA
 -one with python 3.12 or  3.13 or 3.8
 -one only for nunchaku wokrflows

--safely update comfy
--safely update your portable installation

  Wait. you are still reading??
 Are you not sold yet?
 I would be long ago!

-### Convert your embedded installation to a manual installation
+### Senso-Install

+-SensoInstall mode: this mode will not update code or remove anything.
+It only intalls plugins and files in the safest and most conservative way possible (special case.
+You do want latest code!).